 - 1. From the Home screen, tap Safari.
 The Safari screen appears. - 2.
 Visit your favorite website (either by typing the complete address such as www.nostarch.com or by searching for it in the Search field). - 3.
 Tap the Action icon (it looks like a square with a curved arrow).
-A menu of options appears, as shown in Figure 12-3. - Tap the Add Bookmark icon.
-An Add Bookmark window appears (see Figure 12-4) with a virtual keyboard.
+A menu of options appears, as shown in Figure 13-3. - 4.
+Tap the Add Bookmark icon.
+An Add Bookmark window appears, as shown in Figure 13-4, with a virtual keyboard. - 5.
+Edit the name of your favorite website as you want it displayed.

-FIGURE 12-3: The Action icon displays a menu of options for saving a bookmark.
+FIGURE 13-3: The Action icon displays a menu of options for saving a bookmark.

-FIGURE 12-4: You can type a descriptive name for your bookmark.
+FIGURE 13-4: You can type a descriptive name for your bookmark.

-- 5. Edit the name of your favorite website as you want it displayed. - \ NOTE: Ideally, keep your website names short.
-Long website names take up more space if you store them in the Bookmarks Bar. - (Optional) Tap the Bookmarks icon, and tap either Bookmarks or Bookmarks Bar, as shown in Figure 12-5. - 7.
+- NOTE: Ideally, keep your website names short.
+Long website names take up more space if you store them in the Bookmarks Bar. - (Optional) Tap the Bookmarks icon, and tap either Bookmarks or Bookmarks Bar, as shown in Figure 13-5.
+Then tap the Add Bookmark button in the upper-right corner to return back to the Add Bookmark window. - 7.
 Tap Save.
 Your bookmark gets saved in your chosen location either in the Bookmarks window or in the Bookmarks Bar.

-FIGURE 12-5: You can choose where to store a bookmark.
+FIGURE 13-5: You can choose where to store a bookmark.